petrizhang/crisp/README.md

 Just like lisp, Crisp is a simple but powerful functional programming language.
 The core features of Crisp include immutable variables, lambdas, lexical scope and closures, and recursive functions.

 What's more, **all operations in Crisp are accomplished at compile time**.
-It is the most attractive and awesome feature of Crisp.
+It is the most awesome feature of Crisp.

 ## How to Use
 First let us see two simple but complete examples: